Dois (album): Background

 The success of previous album (which by then had already sold 100,000 copies) made vocalist, acoustic guitarist and keyboardist Renato Russo contemplate releasing their sophomore album as a double one, with the title Mitologia e Intuição (Mythology and Intuition).
-The label wasn't impressed with the idea and the album was done as a single one.
+The label wasn't impressed with the idea and the album was done as a single one, having its repertoire reduced from 20 tracks to 12.

 Russo was experiencing the "second album syndrome", as guitarist Dado Villa-Lobos said.
 Legião Urbana's critical and commercial success made him want to surpass the achievements on the second release.
 Drummer Marcelo Bonfá said the album "was really a challenge, because we had a deadline to create and there was much expectation, both from the label and from the band itself.

+The production of Dois was assigned to Mayrton Bahia, who was usually designated by EMI-Odeon back then to produce new artists.
 The album ended up being the band's most commercially successful one, helped by the success of "Eduardo e Mônica", a song that was considered difficult due to the lack of a chorus.
 The album sold over 1.8 million copies.